Personalized ADHD Brain Training Plans for Children, Teens, and Adults

 Traditional Treatments and Medication

 Stimulant medications like Adderall, Vyvanse, or Ritalin are commonly prescribed for ADHD and can be helpful for many.
 However, they may cause side effects such as appetite suppression, sleep issues, irritability, or emotional numbness.
-Additionally, medication only works while it's active in the system, it does not teach the brain to function differently on its own.
+Additionally, medication only works while it's active in the system; it does not teach the brain to function differently on its own.

 Neurofeedback, on the other hand, addresses the root of the issue by training the brain to self-regulate.
 While medication manages symptoms temporarily, neurofeedback creates lasting changes in brain function by encouraging new, more efficient neural patterns.